+FINANCIAL STATEMENTS

-FINANCIAL STATEMENTS Type of Auditor's report issued: Unmodified Internal control over financial reporting: Material weaknesses identified?
+Type of Auditor's report issued on whether the financia were prepared in accordance with GAAP: l statements Unmodified Internal control over financial reporting: Material weaknesses identified?
 Significant deficiencies identified that are not considered to be material weaknesses?
-Noncompliance material to financial statements noted?
-FEDERAL AWARDS yes yes yes $\begin{array}{ccc} & \sqrt{} & \text{no} \\ & \sqrt{} & \text{none} \\ & \sqrt{} & \text{no} \end{array}$ Internal control over major programs: Material weaknesses identified?
-Significant deficiencies identified that are not considered to be material weaknesses? -------------------------------- yes yes √ no√ none Type of Auditor's report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance The programs tested as major programs include: yes √ no CFDA Numbers Name of Federal Program or Cluster U.S. Agency for International Development: 98.001 Foreign Assistance for Programs Overseas Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as low-risk auditee? $\sqrt{}$ yes no SECTION II - FINANCIAL STATEMENT FINDINGS None noted.
-SECTION III - FEDERAL AWARD FINDINGS AND QUESTIONED None noted.
-COSTS
+Noncompliance material to financial statements not FEDERAL AWARDS Internal control over major programs: Material weaknesses identified?
+Significant deficiencies identified that are not considered to be material weaknesses? yes $ √$ no yes $ √$ none reported Type of Auditor's report issued on compliance for majo r programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance, Section 200.516(a)? yes√ no The programs tested as major programs include: Il Program or Cluster Department of State: 19.519 Overseas Refugee Assistance Pro ogram for Near East Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as low-risk auditee? $$ yes $$ no SECTION IL FINANCIAL STATEMENT FINDINGS